Dr Sheila Long

 Conference Proceedings and Papers

-Long, S. (2017) Valuing the Early Childhood Education and Care Professional, unpublished paper presented at: Early Childhood Ireland Conference, UCD, 31 March, 2017
+Long, S. (2017).
+Valuing the Early Childhood Education and Care Professional, unpublished paper presented at: Early Childhood Ireland Conference, University College Dublin, 31 March, 2017.

 Long, S. (2017) Children’s Rights Education: The Pivotal role of the Mentor, unpublished paper presented at: European Early Childhood Education Research Conference, Bologna, 30-31 August, 2017

-Forthcoming, 2018: ‘Children’s Rights Education for ECEC students’ in Press, F and Cheeseman, S. (Eds.)
-(Re) Conceptualising children’s rights in infant-toddler care and Education.
+Long, S. (2022) ‘Children’s Rights Education for ECEC students’ in Press, F and Cheeseman, S. (Eds.)
+(Re) Conceptualising children’s rights in infant-toddler care and education.
 London: Springer.

-Forthcoming, 2019: ‘Early Childhood Education and Care policy and the rights-informed and respected ECEC educator: Experiences from Ireland’ in Murray, J, Swadener, B.B and Smith, K. (2019) Routledge International Handbook of Young Children’s Rights.
-Routledge
+Long, S. (2019).
+‘Towards a comprehensive and systematic model of Children’s Rights Education for early childhood students: Experiences from Ireland’ in Murray, J, Swadener, B.B and Smith, K. (2019) Routledge International Handbook of Young Children’s Rights.
+Routledge.

 Areas of Interest as a Supervisor include-